stefanstranger/AIPAS/README.md

 ![Azure Functions started for local development](pictures/Local_development.png)

-You can now use a tool like [HttpMaster](https://www.httpmaster.net) to locally test the Poormans IPAM Solution.
+You can now use a tool like [HttpMaster](https://www.httpmaster.net) to locally test the AIPAS IPAM Solution.

 You first need to add some address spaces to the Storage Account Table calling the **AddAddressSpace** REST API endpoint with the required body.